We teach independence and responsibility

 skirts or shorts more than 2 inches above the knee.

 5. We ask that shorts please be worn under skirts and dresses.

 6. Please keep clothing simple by limiting the number of buckles, buttons, zippers and all-in-one outfits.
-Going to the bathroom when you are 3 or 4 is challenging enough, wouldn't you agree?
+Going to the bathroom when you are 3 or 4 can be challenging enough without these extra steps.

 Conditions of Absence

 Conditions under which a child will not be admitted to school, and will be sent home from school include, but are not limited to: